 Amazon CloudWatch allows you to monitor data from different services using a single dashboard.
 CloudWatch is natively integrated with over 70 AWS-related services.

 Cloud-based applications including AWS applications generate large volumes of data through metrics and logs.
 CloudWatch allows you to easily collect and integrate all data from various applications and services and provide a visual representation of the analyzed data on the dashboard.

 Thanks to its seamless integration with over 70 AWS services, CloudWatch can collect and publish metric data automatically.
 This includes 1-minute native – and customized – metrics with 1-second granularity.
 CloudWatch is also supported on a hybrid AWS architecture that uses both on-premises and cloud-based resources.

 Using this metric and log data, you can now optimize your AWS services and resources to achieve the best performance and throughput.

-The Amazon CloudWatch service provides real-time insights into cloud operations that enables you to optimize operational efficiency and reduce costs.
+The Amazon CloudWatch service provides real-time insights into cloud operations that enable you to optimize operational efficiency and reduce costs.
 By monitoring the utilization of AWS resources, you can be better informed of the kind of workload capacities that you require for your applications.

 Through the use of configured alarms, CloudWatch can automate your actions based on preconfigured thresholds or on the basis of machine learning algorithms that can detect anomalies in your metric data.